 Osmolarity is a measurement of the concentration of dissolved solutes in a solution.
 Hyperosmolarity of the tear film is a recognized and validated marker of dry eye.
-The following tear osmolarity thresholds have been suggested for establishing the severity of dry eyes: 270-308 mOsm/L for normal eyes, 308-316 mOsm/L for mild dry eye, and >316 mOsm/L for moderate to severe dry eye (Milner et al., 2017).
-Tomlinson et al. (2006) suggested a cut-off of 316 mOsm/L, but the sensitivity was found to be 0.59 when applied to the independent sample described in the study.
+The following tear osmolarity thresholds have been suggested for establishing the severity of dry eyes: 270-308 mOsm/L for normal eyes, 308-316 mOsm/L for mild dry eye, and >316 mOsm/L for moderate to severe dry eye.
+Tomlinson, et al. (2006) suggested a cut-off of 316 mOsm/L, but the sensitivity was found to be 0.59 when applied to the independent sample described in the study.
 Furthermore, decreasing the cut-off to increase the sensitivity decreased the specificity and overall accuracy significantly.
-Overall, the overlap between normal and dry eyes contributes heavily to the difficulty in establishing a cut-off (Tomlinson et al., 2006).
+Overall, the overlap between normal and dry eyes contributes heavily to the difficulty in establishing a cut-off.
 Some studies suggest that osmolarity shows the strongest correlation with severity of dry eye based on the metrics used, but at the same time lack correlation to other objective signs of dry eye.
-In general, tear osmolarity results vary between clinical signs and symptoms, which can make them difficult to interpret (Akpek et al., 2019).
+In general, tear osmolarity results vary between clinical signs and symptoms, which can make them difficult to interpret.
+Associated to solution.

 The test "TearLab" is based on assessment of the osmolarity of tears.
-TearLab collects a 50 μ L tear sample, analyzes its electrical impedance, and provides an assessment of the osmolarity of the sample and thereby the tear (Willcox et al., 2017).
-Baenninger et al. (2018) completed an extensive systematic review investigating 1362 healthy eyes of participants from 33 different studies; this review found a weighted mean osmolarity of 298 mOsm/L via the TearLab test.
-Final comments from the researchers highlighted the great variability of osmolarity measurements that were found with the TearLab system, suggesting caution when interpreting TearLab osmolarity results (Baenninger et al., 2018).
+TearLab collects a 50 μ L tear sample, analyzes its electrical impedance, and provides an assessment of the osmolarity of the sample and thereby the tear.3 Baenninger, et al. (2018) completed an extensive systematic review investigating 1362 healthy eyes of participants from 33 different studies; this review found a weighted mean osmolarity of 298 mOsm/L via the TearLab test.
+Final comments from the researchers highlighted the great variability of osmolarity measurements that were found with the TearLab system, suggesting caution when interpreting TearLab osmolarity results.115